 If you are truly prepared to commit to caring for a sloth, the legality of owning a sloth, and finding a reputable resource to get one, will be the final determining factors in the decision to own one.

-Exotic Pet Ownership
+Regulations for Exotic Pet Ownership

 There are many county, state, and federal regulations on exotic pet ownership.
 Some states make it completely illegal to own an exotic pet while others require permits or licenses.
-Before you get your pet sloth, make sure that you contact the following:
+Before you get your pet sloth, make sure you contact the following:

 - Born Free USA and the Animal Legal and Historical Center through Michigan State University can help you find out if it's legal to own an exotic animal in your state.